Casa de los Aguacates / Jorge Ramón Giacometti Taller de Arquitectura

 -

-Technical InformationDaniel Hegen, Francisco Triguero, Patricio Cevallos, Dunia Rivadeneira, Jerónimo Zúñiga, Tomas Guerrero, Nere Guarrotxena
+- Technical Information:Daniel Hegen, Francisco Triguero, Patricio Cevallos, Dunia Rivadeneira, Jerónimo Zúñiga, Tomas Guerrero, Nere Guarrotxena

-From the architect.
+Text description provided by the architects.
 The “Casa de los Aguacates” reform proposal is based on opening the preexistent volume to the patio and avocado’s garden.
 We developed a constructive system, which allowed us to solve this new orientation and illumination task and reinforce the preexisting structure simultaneously.

 This new system is composed by wood frames placed between the old eucalyptus columns and over a new concrete base.
 Therefore, we carefully took out the brick walls between the columns first.